 That’s it: everything there is on storing and freezing evaporated milk.
 Here’s a quick summary if you ever need to refer back:

-- Frozen evaporated milk is at its best quality for 3 months, but it’s still good to consume up to 6 months.
+- Frozen evaporated milk is at its best quality for three months, but it’s still good to consume for up to 6 months.

 - Use thawed evaporated milk in cooked dishes, where you won’t be able to detect the texture change.

 - Unopened cans of evaporated milk last in your cabinet for about a year, so it may not be worth freezing those.